Skip to content

 6. Feedback and Notifications

 The Terrateam server processes the received results and provides feedback to the user.
-It adds comments to the pull request with the Terraform plan output, updates status checks, and notifies stakeholders of the operation’s outcome.
+It adds comments to the pull request or merge request with the Terraform plan output, updates status checks, and notifies stakeholders of the operation’s outcome.

 Key Features